Chapter 6: Passing

 When you stop for a school bus, you can not drive again until the red lights stop flashing or when the bus driver or a traffic officer signals the you can proceed.
 This law applies on all roadways in New York State.
 You must stop for a school bus even if it is on the opposite side of a divided highway.

 After you stop for a school bus, look for children along the side of the road.
 Drive slowly until you have passed them.

 Safety Tip: Most school bus-related deaths and injuries occur while children cross the street after being discharged from the bus, not in collisions that involve school buses.

-Remember that vehicles that transport disabled persons can be equipped as school buses and you must stop for them as you would for other school buses.
+Remember that vehicles that transport people with disabilities can be equipped as school buses and you must stop for them as you would for other school buses.

 The fine when you pass a stopped school bus ranges from a minimum of $250 for a first violation to a maximum of $1,000 for three violations in three years.
 If you are convicted of three of these violations in three years, your driver license will be revoked for a minimum of six months.